 For over 25 years, Victor Smilgys has been involved in the IT sector of the Financial Services industry.
 He started bringing PC based banking services to consumers in the early 90’s.
 As the Internet started to become mainstream he shifted towards web development designing the first commercial website for a technology-based credit union in the Silicon Valley in 1996.
 As the internet evolved so did his skill set in developing sophisticated interactive award winning transactional websites that was still simple and easy to use for the average consumer.
 Today he is Vice-President of Digital Services for a billion-dollar credit union that serves high-tech industry leaders such as Apple, Google and Intel.
 Victor holds a Bachelor’s degree in Communications and certifications in web development, web design, and internet technologies.

-Linda Miller is a leader, consultant, educator, and entrepreneur with an expertise in innovative work behavior.
-Linda has results-oriented competencies and successes driving and exploiting meaningful change and innovation.
+Dr. Linda J. Miller is a leader, consultant, educator, and entrepreneur with expertise in leadership, employee engagement, and innovative work behavior contributing to continuous innovation.
+Linda has results-oriented competencies and success driving and exploiting useful organizational change and innovation.
 Linda has earned several industry certifications including Project Management’s PgMP and PMP; Toastmaster International’s distinguished Toastmaster designation (DTM), Scrum Master, Carnegie Melons’ SEI-CMMI, DevOps, HIPPA, and Executive Leadership.
-Linda applies her excellent adaptive leadership style to build a strong coalition, obtain consensus, and motivate high-performance teams to meet the customer targets and the needs of the fast-paced, evolving market place.
+Linda applies her excellent adaptive leadership style to build a strong coalition, obtain consensus, and motivate high-performance teams to meet the customer targets and the needs of the fast-paced, evolving marketplace.
 Linda has managed multi-million-dollar project portfolios impacting enterprise teams across numerous industries including healthcare, finance, electronics, energy, education, and insurance.
 Linda uses proven skills, tools, methods, and techniques to assist organizations to create and implement strategies promoting a culture of continuous innovation.
-She is completing her Doctorate of Business Administration from Capella University.
-Linda earned an MBA from Grand Canyon University and a BSBA in Management Information Systems from Tennessee Technological University.
-Her mission to serve others is demonstrated in her volunteerism and entrepreneurial work.
+Linda has a DBA (Doctor of Business Administration) in the field of Strategy & Innovation from Capella University, an MBA from Grand Canyon University and a BSBA in Management Information Systems from Tennessee Technological University.
+Linda’s mission to serve others is demonstrated in her volunteerism and entrepreneurial work.
 Linda serves on two boards including Athena Valley of the Sun chapter of Athena International supporting emerging, evolving, and established women leaders and World Connections Foundation helping to advance intercultural education and leadership.
 Linda is a part-time adjunct faculty in the business department of Northern Arizona University and for thirteen years was adjunct faculty in the business and technology department at Paradise Valley Community College in Arizona.
-As an entrepreneur and founder of Guide de Vin and passionate student of history through experiencing various cultures as expressed through wine, Linda serves her client’s needs applying her Level 2 Sommelier credentials from the International Wine Guild.
-Linda believes in advancing all levels of global society, “Positive leadership influences the advancement and preservation of humanity!”
+Linda is the founder of Guide de Vin sharing tasting and cellar management expertise or simply cultural history and science experienced and expressed through wine.
+Linda founded Lead with Innovation which provides superior lean portfolio consultancy services.

 Anne Butler Montgomery has worked as a television sportscaster, newspaper and magazine writer, teacher, amateur baseball umpire, and high school football referee.
 Her first TV job came at WRBL-TV in Columbus, Georgia, and led to positions at WROC-TV in Rochester, New York, KTSP-TV in Phoenix, Arizona, and ESPN in Bristol, Connecticut, where she anchored the Emmy and ACE award-winning SportsCenter.
 She finished her on-camera broadcasting career with a two-year stint as the studio host for the NBA’s Phoenix Suns.
 Montgomery was a freelance and/or staff reporter for six publications, writing sports, features, movie reviews and archaeological pieces.
 Her novels include: The Scent of Rain and A Light in the Desert.
 Montgomery teaches journalism at South Mountain High School in Phoenix, is a foster mom to three sons, and is an Arizona Interscholastic Association football referee and crew chief.
 When she can, she indulges in her passions: rock collecting, football officiating, scuba-diving, and playing her guitar.